Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Experiments

 \subsubsection{Different $\rho$ with fixed $(w_1, w_2)$}

 We fix the weight parameters $(w_1, w_2)=(0.5, 0.5)$ of energy and time and choose $\rho=1,~10,~20,~30,~40,~50,~60$, respectively, to compare total energy and time consumption at different maximum computational frequencies and transmission power limits.
-The results can be seen in Fig. \ref{fig:total_energy_diff_rho_e}, Fig. \ref{fig:total_energy_diff_rho_t}. \textbf{MinPixel} is the same as the benchmark algorithm in Fig. \ref{fig:total_e_different_p} and Fig. \ref{fig:total_e_different_f}. \textbf{RandPixel} randomly assigns the video frame resolution for each user.
+The results can be seen in Fig. \ref{fig:total_energy_diff_rho}. \textbf{MinPixel} is the same as the benchmark algorithm in Fig. \ref{fig:total_e_t_different_p} and Fig. \ref{fig:total_e_t_different_f}. \textbf{RandPixel} randomly assigns the video frame resolution for each user.

-We plot Fig. \ref{fig:total_energy_diff_rho_e} and Fig \ref{fig:total_energy_diff_rho_t} by using logarithmic scale.
-It can be observed that in Fig. \ref{fig:total_energy_diff_rho_e} and Fig \ref{fig:total_energy_diff_rho_t}, both lines of energy consumption and time cost of $\rho=1$ and $\rho=2$ are below the line of MinPixel.
+We plot Fig. \ref{fig:total_energy_diff_rho} by using logarithmic scale.
+It can be observed that in Fig. \ref{fig:total_energy_diff_rho}, both lines of energy consumption and time cost of $\rho=1$ and $\rho=5$ are below the line of MinPixel.
 There is a noticeable gap between our algorithm and MinPixel.
-In Fig. \ref{fig:total_energy_diff_rho_e}, energy consumption does not change much versus the maximum transmission power.
-Since we optimize the sum of energy and time, though energy consumption does not change much, the total time decreases versus the maximum transmission power as shown in Fig. \ref{fig:total_energy_diff_rho_t}.
-Compared to MinPixel, our algorithm ($\rho=1$) reduces around 87\% of the total energy consumption and 25\% of the total time.
-From $\rho=20$, the energy and time consumption increase a lot.
-We analyze this is caused by the increase of $\rho$.
+In Fig. \ref{fig:total_energy_diff_rho}, energy consumption does not change much versus the maximum transmission power.
+Since we optimize the sum of energy and time, though energy consumption does not change much, the total time decreases versus the maximum transmission power as shown in Fig. \ref{fig:total_energy_diff_rho}(b).
+Compared to MinPixel, our algorithm ($\rho=1$) reduces around 85\% of the total energy consumption and 42\% of the total time.
+From $\rho=10$, the energy and time consumption increase significantly.
+We analyze that this is caused by the increase of $\rho$.
 Larger $\rho$ means we emphasize the optimization of model accuracy.
-Thus, the selection of video frame resolution will be $s_{\max}$ for most devices, which results in a sharp increase in total energy and time consumption after $\rho=20$.
-That is why the lines of $\rho=20,~30,~40,~50$ are above MinPixel.
-Due to the same reason, computational energy and time take a significant part of the total energy and time consumption.
-Therefore, the lines of $\rho=20,~30,~40,~50$ appear overlapping to each other.
-Nevertheless, our algorithm still improves about 71\% of the total energy consumption and 43\% of the total time.
+As $\rho$ increases, the selection of a higher resolution results in an increase in the proportion of computational energy and time to total energy and time.
+That is why the lines of $\rho=10,~20,~30,~40,~50$ are above MinPixel.
+The overlapping lines of $\rho=20,~30,~40,~50$ indicate that for most devices, those lines make the selection of $\overline{\text{s}}_{M}$.
+Nevertheless, our algorithm still improves about 67\% of the total energy consumption and 38\% of the total time, compared to RandPixel.